slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Every word someone says is the tip of the iceberg.
 Underneath that word are thoughts, fears, emotions.
 Underneath those emotions is history and experiences.
 A single word is the final outcome of all of that history.
 - There’s always a good reason and a real reason.

-> *'Things which are different in order to be different are seldom better, but that which is made to be better is almost always different.' -- Dieter Rams*
 -->